Cotya/magento-composer-installer/CONTRIBUTING.md

 or even create a new major version Branch for this.
 It would also be possible, that we merge it without the PR workflow.

+## Keeping the change log up to date
+You **must** update the `CHANGELOG.md` file (in the `Unreleased` section) if your change is significant in this sense.
+Keep in mind that people are reading the change log to check for new or removed features, backward incompatibilities ("BC breaks") or security fixes.
+Do not change the change log for very minor changes.
+If you're unsure, update the change log file.

 ## Refactoring